Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 ---|---|---|

-Billbergia Pyramidlis Bromeliad | Length: 10-30 cm Spread: 30-50 cm | Blooms large red brush shaped flower tipped with violet Surrounded by a rosette of strap-like leaves. |
+Billbergia Pyramidlis Bromeliad | Length: 10-30 cm Spread: 30-50 cm | Blooms large red brush shaped flower tipped with violet Surrounded by a rosette of strap-like leaves |

-Neoregelia blast | Length: 15-20 cm Width: 20-30 cm | Green leaves with thick white stripes on the perimeter and few white lines as well. |
+Neoregelia blast | Length: 15-20 cm Width: 20-30 cm | Green leaves with thick white stripes on the perimeter and few white lines as well |

-Nudularium Fulgens Orange | Length: 25-30 cm Spread: | Long dark green leaves with orange flower emerging in the center. |
+Nudularium Fulgens Orange | Length: 25-30 cm Spread: | Long dark green leaves with orange flower emerging in the center |

-Billbergia euphemiae var. purpurea | Length: 40 cm Spread: 30 cm | Light green leaves which are hardy with burgundy undersides. |
+Billbergia euphemiae var. purpurea | Length: 40 cm Spread: 30 cm | Light green leaves which are hardy with burgundy undersides |

 Neoregelia avodon | Length: 20 cm Sperad: 30 cm | Slender green leaves with white stripes on the perimeter |

-Billbergia caramba | Length: 30-40 cm Spread: 20 cm | Long slender green leaves with white spots and burgundy underside. |
+Billbergia caramba | Length: 30-40 cm Spread: 20 cm | Long slender green leaves with white spots and burgundy underside |

-Nidularium rocerum ruba | Length: 30-40 cm Width: 40-45 cm | Green hardy leaves where red blossom emerges from the centers. |
+Nidularium rocerum ruba | Length: 30-40 cm Width: 40-45 cm | Green hardy leaves where red blossom emerges from the centers |

 Quesnelia Farro | Length: 2- 3 feet Spead: 1.5 feet | Long yellowish-green leaves with yellow band on the perimeter |

-Neoregelia aztec | Length: 25-30 cm Width: 30-40 cm | Olive green leaves with red spots throughout. |
+Neoregelia aztec | Length: 25-30 cm Width: 30-40 cm | Olive green leaves with red spots throughout |

-Vriesiea fosteriana | Length: 3.2 feet Width: 3-4 feet | Rosettes of wide green leaves with smooth edges and a prominent black banding. |
+Vriesiea fosteriana | Length: 3.2 feet Width: 3-4 feet | Rosettes of wide green leaves with smooth edges and a prominent black banding |

 Proven Tips to Care For Bromeliad Plants

-- Maintain the humidity above 60% relative humidity.
+- Maintain humidity above 60% relative humidity.
 If you have dry air at home, increase the humidity by misting the plant periodically.

 - Catering every 3-4 months during the growing season with general-purpose 20-20-20 fertilizer will be enough.